Bhaag Milkha Bhaag (soundtrack)

 Bhaag Milkha Bhaag is the soundtrack album, by Shankar–Ehsaan–Loy, to the 2013 Hindi film of the same name, directed by Rakeysh Omprakash Mehra that stars Farhan Akhtar and Sonam Kapoor in the lead roles.
 The album features eight tracks, and was released digitally on 14 June 2013.

 Development

 A.R.
-Rahman was expected to compose the soundtrack for the film as with previous two films of Mehra.
+Rahman was expected to compose the soundtrack for the film as with the previous two films of Mehra.
 But due to Rahman's packed schedules he turned down the film and Mehra opted for Shankar–Ehsaan–Loy trio with whom he had collaborated before for various other projects.
 The reunion took place while Mehra visited the Kingdom of Dreams, where the trio had performed, and they brainstormed back at the hotel and came up with ideas for the music for the film.

 The music rights were sold to Sony Music, who had produced the soundtrack to Mehra's earlier film Rang De Basanti.